pydata/pydata-sphinx-theme/docs/user_guide/layout.rst

 Build date
 ==========

-By design the build date cannot be seen in our template even when the `html_last_updated_fmt <https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-html_last_updated_fmt>`__ is set.
+By default the build date cannot be seen in our template even when the `html_last_updated_fmt <https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-html_last_updated_fmt>`__ is set.
 Instead the theme adds a ``meta`` tag in the HTML head that specifies the build date, which can be inspected by viewing the page source or extracted with an HTML parser.
 The tag will look like:

 .. code-block:: html